hashicorp/terraform-provider-azurerm/website/docs/r/kubernetes_cluster.html.markdown

 * `azure_policy_enabled` - (Optional) Should the Azure Policy Add-On be enabled?
 For more details please visit [Understand Azure Policy for Azure Kubernetes Service](https://docs.microsoft.com/en-ie/azure/governance/policy/concepts/rego-for-aks)

+* `confidential_computing` - (Optional) A `confidential_computing` block as defined below.
+For more details please [the documentation](https://learn.microsoft.com/en-us/azure/confidential-computing/confidential-nodes-aks-overview)

 * `disk_encryption_set_id` - (Optional) The ID of the Disk Encryption Set which should be used for the Nodes and Volumes.
 More information [can be found in the documentation](https://docs.microsoft.com/azure/aks/azure-disk-customer-managed-keys).
 Changing this forces a new resource to be created.

 * `edge_zone` - (Optional) Specifies the Edge Zone within the Azure Region where this Managed Kubernetes Cluster should exist.
 Changing this forces a new resource to be created.